TOCDevelopment/images-zoom/README.md

 //End of copy here
 ```

-You will need to alter the follwoing lines in the html to fit your configuration:
+You will need to alter the following lines in the html to fit your configuration:
 <div class="img-zoom-container col-xs-12" data-lrgwidth="4250" data-lrgheight="1560" >

 data-lrgwidth="4250" - should be the width of the zoomed image this will be used to calculate the images position in accordance with mouse location.